corbanmailloux/esp-mqtt-rgb-led/README.md

 I'm using ESP8266-01 microcontrollers for my lights because they are so cheap and small.
 The downside of the size and price is that programming them can be a bit of a hassle.
 There are many sites that go into detail, so I won't do it here.
 You'll need an ESP set up to work with the Arduino IDE.
 See the readme [here](https://github.com/esp8266/Arduino) for instructions.
 Another good device to work with is the [Wemos D1 Mini](https://wiki.wemos.cc/products:d1:d1_mini), which has a built-in micro-USB port and is much easier to program.

 1. Using the Library Manager in the Arduino IDE, install [ArduinoJSON](https://github.com/bblanchon/ArduinoJson/) and [PubSubClient](http://pubsubclient.knolleary.net/).
 You can find the Library Manager in the "Sketch" menu under "Include Library" -> "Manage Libraries..."
+  * **NOTE:**: At the moment, this project only supports ArduinoJSON version 5.
+The default is now version 6, so you'll have to specify the version to install in the dropdown in the Library Manager window.
 2. Open the `mqtt_esp8266_light` project in the Arduino IDE.
 3. Update the `config-sample.h` file with your settings for LED type, pin numbers, WiFi settings, and MQTT settings.
   1. Review the comments to help with the options.
 For the `CONFIG_STRIP` option, choose one of `BRIGHTNESS`, `RGB`, or `RGBW`.